michael2012z/BitBible/markdown/Etheridge/files/1Thess.md

 14. For if we believe that Jeshu died and arose, so also Aloha those who have slept in Jeshu will bring with him.

-15. But this we say to you by the word of our Lord, that we whomay be remaining at the coming of our Lord,we whothen may live, will not precede those who have slept.
+15. But this we say to you by the word of our Lord, that we who

 16. For our Lord himself with the mandate, and with the voice of the chief of angels, and with the trumpet of Aloha, will come down from heaven, and the dead who are in the Meshiha will arise first;

-17. and then we who remainingmay be alive, shall be rapt with them together in clouds, to the meeting of our Lord in the expanse;Or, in heaven, as aar, may be understood.
-Compare SCHLEUSNER, sub voce, No. 2. and so always with our Lord shall we be.
+17. and then we who remaining

 18. Wherefore comfort one another with these words.